Smith Brothers: History

-William Wallace Smith I (1830–1913) and Andrew Smith (1836–1895) were the sons of James Smith (c1800-1866) of Poughkeepsie, New York.
+William Wallace Smith I (1830–1913) and Andrew Smith (1836–1895) were the sons of James Smith (c.
+1800–1866) of Poughkeepsie, New York.
 James' family had emigrated from Fife, Scotland, to Canada in 1831, and James from St. Armand, Quebec, to the U.S. in 1847.

 In New York, James opened an ice cream shop called "James Smith and Son."
 James Smith bought a cough drop recipe from a journeyman peddler named Sly Hawkins and in 1852 made his first batch of "Smith Brothers Cough Drops".
-The September 24, 1954 issue of Time Magazine featured the story on the rise of the Smith Brothers.
+The September 24, 1934 issue of Time Magazine featured the story on the rise of the Smith Brothers.

 William and Andrew took over the business after their father died in 1866.

 Originally the drops were sold from glass jars on countertops.
 To prevent drug stores from selling generic versions the company began packaging drops in branded boxes in 1872.
 To distinguish their drops from imitators, the bearded brothers created a logo featuring their portraits and stamped it on their boxes.
 When the logo was trademarked in 1877 the word "Trade" appeared under the picture of William and the word "Mark" under Andrew's.
 It followed the brothers became known as Trade and Mark, nicknames that stick to this day.

 Of the brothers, William Smith was the dominant, community-minded and a prohibitionist.
 He was known for such quirks as keeping financial records on the backs of used envelopes.
 He ran for public office several times and was a generous local philanthropist who assessed his brother Andrew for half of all charitable donations whether he knew of them or not.

 Andrew, on the other hand, was known as the more amiable brother and not a tee-totaller.

 The company's staunch defense of its trademark made the Smiths' faces among the most famous in America, the subject of editorials, comics, and cultural references.